CZ-NIC/knot-resolver/doc/user/config-overview.rst

                 [/management/interface] invalid port number 66000
                 [/logging/level] 'noticed' does not match any of the expected values ('crit', 'err', 'warning', 'notice', 'info', 'debug')

-    If you happen to find a rejected configuration with unhelpful or confusing error message, please report it as a bug.
+    If you happen to find a rejected configuration with an unhelpful or confusing error message, please report it as a bug.

 JSON Schema